silverneko/git-tutorial/tutorial.md

 This way your not-yet-done work won't mess up with other collaborator's work, because everyone is working on their own branch and only working code would be merge back into `master`.

 ##References
-- Github's interactive git tutorial: https://try.github.io/levels/1/challenges/1
 - Git's official documents, a bit prettier than man pages: http://git-scm.com/doc
+- Github's interactive git tutorial, try git: https://try.github.io/levels/1/challenges/1
 - Github's markdown guide, teachs you how to write in markdown: https://guides.github.com/features/mastering-markdown/
+- Random commit message generator: http://whatthecommit.com/